Sujyeet/MSc-Autonomous-Racing-Agent-SPEED/README.md

 ### Heuristic Agent

 • Load Heuristic-Agent-Project in Unity
-• Select a race scene (e.g., Assets/Scenes/OvalTrack.unity)
+• Select a race scene (e.g., Assets/Karting/Scenes/MainScene.unity)
-• Press Play to run the agent; logs are saved for every episode
+• Press Play to run the agent; logs are saved for every episode (Paste the desired output directory in the editor)

 ### DRL Agent (PPO)